← Back To Navigation

 Every idea can be understood by answering two fundamental questions.
 The answers will allow you to plot the idea on a conceptual map, revealing its intrinsic character.

-1. The Moral Question (The Vertical Axis: υ): Who benefits?
+1. The Moral Question (The Horizontal Axis: υ): Who benefits?

 This is the most important question.
 It assesses the ultimate beneficiary of an idea if it were to be fully realized.

-2. The Volitional Question (The Horizontal Axis: ψ): What is its mode of action?
+2. The Volitional Question (The Vertical Axis: ψ): What is its mode of action?

 This question assesses the method by which the idea operates in the world.